 Trees.
 They're shields of protection along the edges of your property.
 They're Mother Nature's masterpieces in your own backyard.
-They're beautiful, comforting and unconditional-loving.
-They're family.
+They're beautiful, comforting, And sometimes they're family.

 So, removing a tree from your landscape—your life —could be a difficult experience to encounter.
 But when a tree poses risks to the people and objects in its shade below, the safest thing to do is leave its fate in the hands of a professionally trained arborist.

 Below, learn about the telltale signs of a tree, and find out what to do when a tree needs to be removed.

 Diagnosing a dead tree is a two-person task.
 You and your arborist both play an important role in keeping your yard safe from a hazardous tree.

 Here’s what you can do: start by scratching a small piece of bark off of a few twigs on the tree.
 If the layer underneath the bark is brown and dry, your tree could be in trouble.
 Continue on to look for other signs of a dead tree, including:

 If you spot one or more of these symptoms, it's time for a professional arborist to step in.
 Get in touch with one right away, and schedule a tree risk assessment.
 A certified arborist can help you decide if it’s time to remove your tree or if there’s a chance your prized plant can be saved.

 When you work with a professional arborist, they’ll inspect your tree, assess the need for removal and provide you with an estimate.